henriclinden/pctel-wsc-1450-circuitpython-examples/README.md

 # Simple Bluetooth Low Energy example

-Here is an example of how to how to scan for Bluetooth Low Energy peripherals using the REPL.
+Example of how to scan for Bluetooth Low Energy peripherals using the REPL.

 ```python
 Adafruit CircuitPython 6.2.0-beta.0-6-geb845ce16-dirty on 2021-02-12; WSC-1450 with nRF52840